 Leadership and management are two important concepts in business.
 Managers and leaders carry different responsibilities and roles.
 Simply put managers have functions such as planning, organizing, leading, and controlling different than leaders.
 Leaders have different functions such as motivation, encouraging employees, providing inspiration and guidance different than managers.

-In this article we answer the question – what is the difference between leadership and management ?
-We hope that it will be useful for the professionals who want to improve their knowledge in the field of project management.
+In this article, we answer the question – what is the difference between leadership and management ?
+We hope that it will be useful for professionals who want to improve their knowledge in the field of project management.